GuillaumeChdlr/Jamais-Vu-projects/README.md

 All the programs are commented in french (I'll do in english next time or later, but I wasn't thinking about sharing them here at first so...) sorry :)

+nota bene : "V8" files are E-Prime 3 files.
+V8 stands for Version 8, which is the version I stopped at before experimenting with writing.
+But it works for word repetition and (perhaps) the induction of never-before-seen by long fixation.